 This webinar gives an overview of emerging climate change topics from the 2018 proxy season and how investors can proactively identify climate-related risks and opportunities in their portfolios.

-Moderator: Sophie Robinson-Tillet, Deputy Editor, Responsible Investor
+Moderator: Sophie Robinson-Tillett, Deputy Editor, Responsible Investor

-Maximilian Horster, Managing Director, ISS-Ethix Climate Solutions
+Maximilian Horster, Managing Director, Head, ISS-Climate

 This webinar is produced by Responsible Investor, for dedicated news and events on ESG and sustainable finance check out our website at www.responsible-investor.com